Skip to content

 Note

-If you run simmate engine delete --confirm without any tags, it will delete all jobs that have no tags assigned to them.
+If you run simmate compute delete --confirm without any tags, it will delete all jobs that have no tags assigned to them.

 Deleting Everything